greenhas/spg_website/content/Communities/2026-01-07-This-story.md

 tags: ["ICE","DHS","Donald Trump","Minneapolis"]
 title: "🔗 linkblog: DHS Is Lying To You About ICE Shooting a Woman"
 ---
-This story is making me panicky, and I'm honestly trying to not read any more about it, but this is important.
+This shooting is making me panicky, and I'm honestly trying to not read any more about it, but this is important.